What is remote education?

 How will my child be taught remotely?

-A typical day will involve mathematics, reading and writing, and either science or a foundation subject (e.g. geography).
+A typical day will involve mathematics, English, PE and either science or a foundation subject (e.g. geography).

 How will the teacher assess my child's work and progress?